sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 }
 ```

 Read more about it [here](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#license).
+Note that you should also include a `LICENSE` file in your package.

 ### files